Los Angeles Clippers 2024-25 NBA Championship Betting Odds

 Los Angeles Clippers History

-In their 50+ years as an NBA franchise, the most that the Los Angeles Clippers have done is gone to a conference championship.
-Even that was extremely recent though, as the Clippers made their first trip to the conference finals in 2021.
-They were defeated by the Phoenix Suns in a six-game series, but that hasn’t deterred Steve Ballmer from trying to turn this moribund franchise into a winner.
+In their 50+ years as an NBA franchise, the most that the Los Angeles Clippers have done is go to a conference championship.
+Even that was extremely recent, though, as the Clippers made their first trip to the conference finals in 2021.
+The Phoenix Suns defeated them in a six-game series, but that hasn’t deterred Steve Ballmer from trying to turn this moribund franchise into a winner.

 The San Diego Clippers were the third pro basketball franchise in San Diego since the mid-1960s.
 The San Diego Rockets moved to Houston, and the ABA’s San Diego Conquistadors folded after just a few years in the city.
 The Clippers were the last chance the city had at proving the NBA would work there, but they failed to make the playoffs in any of their six seasons in San Diego and subsequently moved to Los Angeles in 1984.
 There, they would continue a 15-year postseason drought until finally making the playoffs in 1992.

 Steve Ballmer has immediately done everything in his power to make the Clippers a contender.
-They have now finished with a winning record for 11 straight seasons, and Ballmer brought in Kawhi Leonard and Paul George to hopefully win a title.
+They have now finished with a winning record for 12 straight seasons, and Ballmer brought in Kawhi Leonard to hopefully win a title.

 NBA Teams